 The public is duly informed of any legislative change or new law about the provisions of the Code of Conduct or related matter, through its publication in the Official Gazette of the Principality of Andorra (www.bopa.ad).
+This information is also published on the Government website and the Police website.
+Members of the Police also have access to it through their intranet.

-1.2 What additional information related to the Code of Conduct, e.g., replies to the Ouestionnaire on the Code of Conduct, is made publicly available in your State?
+1.2 What additional information related to the Code of Conduct, e.g., replies to the Questionnaire on the Code of Conduct, is made publicly available in your State?